myahyagunes/sonar-qube-postgresql-docker/README.md

-# sonar-qube-postgresql-docker
+# SonarQube with PostgreSql using Docker
-Sonar Qube with PostgreSql Docker Compose
+Detaylı kurulum için :